-3. Get to know the bike shop's clientele
+3. How to take over a bike shop: Get to know the clientele

 Buying an existing bike shop means taking over a business that already has a loyal customer base and its own way of doing things - from the types of repairs it offers to the type of bikes on display for sale.

 To keep things simple and effectively win over the existing clientele, you could maintain the concept and keep ordering more of the same stock.